 - Follows the same setup process as our WiFi IoT Sensors to connect to the local WiFi.

-- Provides the Celsius to Fahrenheit conversion.
+- It provides the Celsius to Fahrenheit conversion.

-- Using a mini-USB connector for power.
+- Using a USB-mini connector for power.

 To make setup easy, the WiFi RF Wireless Sensor Relay has its own internal Web Server.